pattihis/simple-photo-feed/README.txt

 * Completely responsive and mobile ready – layout looks great on any screen size and in any container width
 * Customizable – Customize the number of photos, number of columns, image size and captions display!
 * Use the built-in shortcode options to completely customize your Instagram feed
+* Built in optional lightbox to view larger images and scroll through gallery without leaving the current site

 ### Benefits